openstack-archive/infra-manual/doc/source/developers.rst

      not find an existing bug, file a new one (be sure to include the error message and a link to the logs for the failure).
-If the problem is due to an infrastructure problem (such as Jenkins or Gerrit), file (or search for) the bug against the openstack-ci project.
+If the problem is due to an infrastructure problem (such as Jenkins or Gerrit), file (or search for) the bug against the openstack-gate project.

 4. To re-run check or gate jobs, leave a comment on the review